pebdev/astro-alarm/README.md

 Server or Client mode is automatically selected by the software, the software is the same for both board.

 ### TFT Auto shutdown
+Server board has a TFT auto shutdown mechanism after 10 minutes.
-Client board has a TFT auto shutdown mechanism.
-This mechanism is enabled only when the alarm is enabled.
+Client board has a TFT auto shutdown mechanisl too, but only only when the alarm is enabled, after 2 minutes.

 TFT will be automatically switch to ON in these conditions :
 - if the connection with the router or the server is lost
-- if alarm is triggered
+- if alarm is triggered (on Client board only)

 ### Button usage
 #### Server side